Skip site navigation (1)Skip section navigation (2)

 allows for faster startup of systems which monitor several devices, by

-letting each driver to start in parallel with others and as soon as the
+letting each driver to start in parallel with others, and not with a

 Independent service instances for each NUT driver also allow one to